AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 {% include img.html src: "possum-white-bg.jpg", alt: "The Eleventy mascot is a possum with brown hide and a beige face.
 It's hanging from a red balloon, with one paw slightly outstretched." %}

+{% quote "An Homage to the James Williamson Possum Balloon", "https://www.11ty.dev/news/logo-homage/" %}
-{% include quote.html quote: '"Why a possum?
+  Why a possum?
 Why is the possum floating?
 Why a balloon?
 Exactly.
-42."', source: "An Homage to the James Williamson Possum Balloon ", cite: "https://www.11ty.dev/news/logo-homage/" %}
+42.
+{% endquote %}

 The original Eleventy mascot was [designed by developer James Williamson](https://www.11ty.dev/news/james-williamson/), who passed away in 2019 after a six-year battle with ALS.
 It was later reinterpreted artistically by designer [Phineas X. Jones](http://octophant.us/) and now floats through the halls of the 11ty docs.